kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 - For other kinds of datapoints, we recommend generating and saving a UUID for each datapoint to use as the ID field.

 Kolena will attempt to infer common `id_field`s (e.g. `locator`, `text`) based on what is present in the dataset during import.
-This can be overridden by explicitly declaring id fields when importing via the Web App from the [:kolena-dataset-16: Datasets](https://app.kolena.com/redirect/datasets) page, or the SDK by using the [`upload_dataset`](../reference/dataset/index.md#kolena.dataset.dataset.upload_dataset) function.
+This can be overridden by explicitly declaring `id_field`s when importing via the Web App from the [:kolena-dataset-16: Datasets](https://app.kolena.com/redirect/datasets) page, or the SDK by using the [`upload_dataset`](../reference/dataset/index.md#kolena.dataset.dataset.upload_dataset) function.

+### Special Fields

 Kolena will look for the following fields when displaying datapoints: